-Student Responsibilities
+Student Responsibilities:

-- Arrive to each class on time, attend all classes, every day. - Obtain a hall pass before leaving the classroom during instructional time. - Exceptions to the above rule may occur due to emergency callouts from Administration, school office and/or discipline office. - Follow the established attendance policy for the school site.
+- Arrive to each class on time, and attend all classes. - Obtain a hall pass before leaving the classroom during instructional time. - Exceptions to the above rule may occur due to necessary call passes from Administration, Eagle Center, and Student Management Office. - Follow the established attendance policy for the school site.

-Parent Responsibilities
+Parent Responsibilities:

-- Ensure that your student is on time to school and attends all classes. - If your student is late to school, send a note/call to excuse the tardy. - Request homework if the student will be out more than 3 days from the front office. - Send a note/call/email upon the student's return to school.

-Call the WMMS Office at 541-830-6730 to report a student absence each day the student is out. (within 24 hours)
+- Ensure that your student is on time to school and attends all classes. - If your student is late to school, send a note or call to excuse the tardy. - Request makeup work from the front office if the student will be out more than 2 days. - Call the attendance office to report a student absence each day the student is out (there is a 24 hour timeline to excuse absences).